quii/learn-go-with-tests/http-server.md

 You should be in the habit of prioritising having code that compiles and then code that passes the tests.

-By adding more functionality (like stub stores) we are opening ourselves up to potentially _more_ compilation problems.
+By adding more functionality (like stub stores) whilst the code isn't compiling we are opening ourselves up to potentially _more_ compilation problems.

 Now `main.go` won't compile for the same reason.